bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document object modle.

 2. What is an event?
+events are actions that happen in the system when programming.

 3. What is an event listener?
+an event listener is a function in a computer program that waits for an event to occur.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? a nodelist is an array like object that represents a collection of DOM elements .It's like an array, but we can not use the common array methos on a nodelist

 5. What is a component?
+a component is a small re usable set of codes.

 ### Git Set up